By: Marilyn L. Davis

 Work towards becoming accountable, reliable, and dependable.
 When you commit to something, honor it.

 Have the courage to tell the person at the meeting that you would like to help them, but you promised to return the car after the meeting.
 Or take five minutes, call your family, and ask permission to make a side trip.
-Then you need to be willing to accept their decision; after all, it is their car.
+Then it would be best if you were willing to accept their decision; after all, it is their car.

 Evaluate Your Expectations

-When you believe that they should immediately forgive you, simply because you have stopped using, also sets you up.
+Expecting family and friends to take your words at face value sets you up for feelings of frustration, irritation, and possibly resentment.
+When you believe that they should immediately forgive you, simply because you have stopped using, it also sets you up.

 They do not have to forgive you.
 Forgiveness is a gift, not an expectation.

 Families and Friends Need Time to Heal and Trust

 You know that there are people who have harmed you that you are not ready to forgive, and the same allowances need to extend to your family and friends as it relates to you.